-The word doula conjures up images of long skirts, Birkenstocks, and “natural birth” for many.
-Doulas however, are for so much more than just natural birth.
+For many, the word doula conjures up images of long skirts, Birkenstocks, and “natural birth”.
+Doulas, however, are for so much more than just supporters of natural birth.
 Because much of the support that a doula provides is relational and directly impacts the experience of birth, a doula can benefit any birth plan.

 We know that doulas for cesarean birth are finally being recognized as a way to make the cesarean birth experience more mother-friendly, but what about epidural birth?
 We asked some of our favorite doulas how they see doulas being directly beneficial during epidural births.
 Their answers are awesome.
 Check it out!